florianfranz/topo_chronia/docs/source/index.rst

    :width: 400px
    :align: center

-Click on the desired age, and then click on "Prepare Data".
-This will create two layers in your output folders, which are the continent and plate polygons for the selected age only, that will be used later on during the nodes creation (for instance to check for intersections).
-Once completed (it should take a minute or so), the progress bar should show 100%.

 The next phase is the conversion from lines (extracted from the PM) into nodes with elevation.
-It may take up to 1 hours to process everything.
-In order, clicking on the "Convert Features" button will perform the following operations:
+It may take up to a few minutes to process everything.
+In order to start, clicking on the "02 - Convert Features" button will perform the following operations:

+* Prepare data: extract COB and PP for the desired age.
 * Select lines (extract all lines from the PM for all features, harmonize vertices density and, if needed, create polygons for specific settings, such as hot-spots and cratons)
 * Ridges (RID) to nodes
 * Isochron (ISO) to nodes
 * Preliminary raster interpolation (only using ridge and isochron nodes)

+To avoid the QGIS interface from freezing and optimize the computing time, the lines selections as well as the ridge and isochrons conversions are sent to threads.
+The preliminary raster interpolation however is very unstable with threads so it is processed normally.
+Having the interface freezing for a few seconds (up to a minute) is therefore possible.
 Then, once the preliminary raster is interpolated, the remaining features are processed in parallel, using threads:

 * Lower subduction (LWS) to nodes